1. Output information

 How we collect the data, main data sources and accuracy

 Mortality statistics are based on the administrative data collected when deaths are certified and registered in England and Wales.
 Deaths that occur in England and Wales should be registered within five days of the date of death.
 There are, however, situations where the registration of a death will be delayed (for example, if the death is referred to a coroner).
-We publish analysis of the impact of registration delays on mortality statistics annually.
+For further information on registration delays, see our Impact of registration delays on mortality statistics in England and Wales: 2022 article.

 How we process the data